slively/casker/README.md

 # builder

-A task runner modeled after npm scripts
+A task runner modeled after npm scripts, but with a task dependency graph and easy parallel/serial execution.

 ## Features